 A program that allows you to receive care management services in Michigan from a trained clinical care manager in a team effort with, and directed by, your primary care physician.

 Psychiatric Residential Treatment Facility

 A facility that provides residents with 24-hour mental health care and treatment, seven days a week.
-The facility must participate with BCBSM (if located in Michigan) or with its local Blue Cross/Blue Shield plan (if located outside of Michigan).
+The facility must participate with BCBSM (if located in Michigan).